How many drug overdose deaths happen every year in Michigan?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

 Although drug overdose deaths are on the rise, they affect geographic areas differently.
-In 2022, the death rate for overdoses in Michigan ranged from 12 per 100,000 in Ottawa County to 60 per 100,000 in Genesee County.
+In 2023, the death rate for overdoses in Michigan ranged from 11 per 100,000 in Ottawa County and Livingston County to 54 per 100,000 in Wayne County.

 Occasionally, the Centers for Disease Control and Prevention will mark data as either suppressed or unreliable.
 Suppression occurs when data does not meet confidentiality requirements.
 As a result, data may not be available for every county in this state.
 Age-adjusted data is also not available at the county level.
 County-level tables reflect the most recent year of available data.